pvulakh/warbler/lecture_notes.md

 We'll add heroku as a git remote repository for Warble and push all our code up.

 What does our repo look like right now?
-- we gitignore node_modules , bundle.js so our repo won't have that
+- we gitignore node_modules, bundle.js so our repo won't have that
-- we also don't have data or gems on the repo
+- we also don't have data or gems in the repo
 - So just like when we clone a repo/download a skeleton onto a new computer and we do some setup (bundle install for gems and npm install for node modules), we'll need to do the same type of setup for heroku

 ## Prepare Warbler :)

-* As you know from looking at our lecture notes, warbler itself was not a git repo because we never want nested repositories!
+quick note: As you know from looking at our lecture notes, warbler itself was not a git repo because we never want nested repositories!
 In order to push to heroku, we've copied warbler into a seperate directory outside of lecture notes and initialized a git repo within this new warbler directory.